 Timely File Your Tax Returns

-It seems like the Internal Revenue Service is dishing out more penalties and fees than ever before, so filing on time might be in your best interest.
-If you generally receive a refund, you have three years to file, but if you owe, you must file by the due date, which is usually April 15th.
-Any time is a good time to file, and it can be as simple as send your documents over.
+Filing your tax returns on time might be in your best interest to avoid paying additional penalties and interest.
+If you generally receive a refund, you technically have three years to file, but if you owe, you must file by the due date, which is usually April 15th (April 18th for 2023).
+Filing too early can cause problems because updates and changes are still happening.

-4. If everything looks good, sign the e-file authorization documents, pay the tax prep costs, and the returns will be e-filed.
+If everything looks good after reviewing the client copy, sign the e-file authorization documents and pay the tax preparation costs; then returns will be e-filed.